oscarintherocks/Enum-AzureARM/README.md

 - 📊 **Generates beautiful reports** that will make your boss think you're a wizard
 - 🎭 **Multiple authentication methods** including **advanced service principal support**
 - 🚀 **Automatic resource token acquisition** (Storage + Key Vault tokens) in service principal mode
+- �️ **Smart subscription management** with test subscription detection and interactive selection ⭐ **NEW!**
-- 🚫 **SSL bypass capabilities** for those special CTF moments when certificates are more like suggestions
+- �🚫 **SSL bypass capabilities** for those special CTF moments when certificates are more like suggestions
 - 🗣️ **Verbose output** with smart error handling and guidance for manual token retrieval
 - 🎯 **CTF/Red Team optimized** with comprehensive enumeration and cross-resource correlation